zalando-nakadi/nakadi-manual/docs/using/comparison.md

 - SQS has "work queue" semantics.
 This means that delivered messages have to be removed from the queue explicitly by a separate call.
 If this call is not received within a configured timeframe, the message is delivered again ("automatic retry").
 After a configurable number of unsuccessful deliveries, the message is moved to a dead letter queue.

+- In contrast to moving a single cursor in the datastream (like in Nakadi, Kinesis or Kafka), SQS semantics of confirming individual messages, has advantages if a single message is unprocessable (i.e. format is not parseable).
+In SQS only the problamatic message is delayed.
+In a cursor semantic the client has to decide: Either stop all further message processing until the problem is fixed or skip the message and move the cursor.

 <a name="hermes"></a>
 ### Allegro Hermes